top of page

 floor plan_edited.jpg

 On the ground floor, the main axis goes from the corner entrance and terminates at the restaurant, highlighting it as a main feature.
 Through this axis, one can then be redirected towards several amenities from the flanking corridors.
 The vertical core can also be accessed through the central transitory hall.
-Some amenities on the first floor ae open to public and can be accessed through the street, such as the Salon, Bar, and Cafe.
+Some amenities on the first floor are open to the public and can be accessed through the street, such as the Salon, Bar, and Cafe.

 The ground floor sequence features a series of compression and expansion elements.
 One first walks through a small foyer that leads into the main lobby.
 Here, guests find the main reception.
 One then passes under a bridge visible from the lobby, into a transitory hall.
-In this hall, one can access the elevators on the left, and a grand escalier on the right.
-Finally, one finds the restaurant, crowned with a stained glass ceiling which features art nouveau and tiffany glass elements.
+In this hall, one can access the elevators on the left and a grand escalier on the right.
+Finally, one finds the restaurant, crowned with a stained glass ceiling which features art nouveau and Tiffany glass elements.

 section.jpg